 How To Get To The Garie

 You can access the park after 5.30am because before that time the area is closed due to the planned deer shooting.
-Also, another option is to camp inside and enjoy all wonders of camping life along with the relaxed journey to the location.
+Also, another option is to camp inside and enjoy all wonders of camping life along with the relaxed journey to the site.
+Plan in accordance with the sunrise time.

 Also, there is an entry fee, just a few bucks.

-Hornby Lighthouse is a great place for the sunrise images.
-From this location, you can see the North Head, the Hornby Lighthouse and a little bit of Sydney.
+Hornby Lighthouse is an excellent place for the beach sunrise images.
+From this scene, you can see the North Head, the Hornby Lighthouse and a bit of city.
+Should I tell you that the lighthouse is one of the famous places of interest in Sydney in any given list of attractions?

 Now there are two options: